KxSystems/docs/docs/kb/load-balancing.md

 The script
 :fontawesome-brands-github:
 [KxSystems/kdb/e/mserve.q](https://github.com/KxSystems/kdb/blob/master/e/mserve.q)
 can be used to start a load-balancing kdb+ server.
-The master server starts a number of secondary servers (in the same host).
-Clients then send requests to the master server which, transparently to the client, chooses a secondary server with low CPU load, and forwards the request there.
+The primary server starts a number of secondary servers (in the same host).
+Clients then send requests to the primary server which, transparently to the client, chooses a secondary server with low CPU load, and forwards the request there.

 This set-up is useful for read operations, such as queries on historical databases.
 Each query is executed in one of the secondary threads, hence writes are not replicated.

-## Starting the master server
+## Starting the primary server

 The arguments are the number of secondary servers, and the name of a q script that will be executed by the secondary servers at start-up.
 Typically this script will read in a database from disk into memory.